 3. A Memory Boost

-It is well document that memory problems can occur at any age but perhaps more common amongst the elderly who are likely to encounter short-term memory issues as they age.
+It is well documented that memory problems can occur at any age but perhaps more common amongst the elderly who are likely to encounter short-term memory issues as they age.

 There are three types of memory that are usually affected most: